There aren’t really any secrets. No myths or hidden meanings. Taking these things traveling simply entitled me to the best travel..

 I’ve just reached my 6 month point and it feels like yesterday I left my home in England and boarded that plane to Bangkok.
 Time flies when you’re having fun but that’s the thing, for every second you have, you won’t get it back.
 There are 6o seconds in a minute.
 60 minutes in an hour.
 24 hours a day.
 That’s 1440 minutes in 24 hours.
 Enough with the bullshit.
 Don’t waste your time away.

-8. Say yes as much as possible.
-Okay hold up.
-Don’t go buying meth from the dodgy Tuk Tuk men or purchasing bloody everything on Khao San.
+Hold up.
+Don’t go buying meth from the dodgy Tuk Tuk man or purchasing bloody everything on Khao San.
 It’s easy to hold back due to finances or avoided situations but sometimes you should try saying yes even when you really don’t feel like it.
 You never know where it could lead you, who you’ll meet and new oppurtunities.